itswadesh/angularcode/content/posts/user-authentication-using-angularjs-php-mysql.md

 <hr/>

 Are you looking for a job in the field of AngularJS?
-Find <a href="https://jooble.org/jobs-web-application-developer" rel="nofollow" target="blank">
+Find <a href="https://jooble.org/jobs-web-application-developer" target="blank">
 Web application developer jobs
 </a> quickly